determined-ai/determined/onboarding/mlsys/1-gradients.md

-# Part 1: Calculating Gradients and Adding Them Together
+# Part 1: Calculating Gradients and Averaging Them Together

-editing TODO list:
-- reword to use MSE.
-Will have to introduce averaging much earlier.
-- pull autodifferentiation into second document, along with:
-    - optimizers
-    - sharding the optimizer
-    - model-parallel training
-- Introduce "Adding them together" much more bluntly
-- Trim section about types of gradient descent, and stick to the Adding Them Together theme.
-- Introdue shuffling somewhere?

 Machine learning is all about getting computers to solve math problems for you.